estiftole/better-brain/README.md

 # Website

-The public website for Better Brain.
+The public website for Better Brain; a technical blog exploring interesting papers and ideas in ML.

 ## Quick Start